emdash/udlang/README.md

 - pattern matching and destructuring
 - partial evaluation.

-uDLang operates on binary data.
+uDLang model:
 - The input is a stream of binary records (in msgpack)
+- The script is a kernel which is run to completion on each record
-- uDLang defines a native protocol for record segmentation.
+- uDLang defines a native protocol for binary framing over pipes.
 - uDLang values are a superset of msgpack values.

-- udlang will ship with a suite of companion tools for working with this format.
+uDlang companion tools (planned):
+- `udlift` and `udlower` for converting between native udlang and various other formats.
+- `udmonad` driver for stateful udlang

-uDLang's syntax resembles that of [Koka](https://koka-lang.github.io/koka/doc/index.html)
+uDLang's bears superficial resemblence to [Koka](https://koka-lang.github.io/koka/doc/index.html)

 **uDLang is a work in progress, not all features documented here are implemented**.